 Sudanese Professionals Association says campaign will continue until military transfers power to civilian government.

-At least four people were killed as Sudanese security forces moved to quell a civil disobedience campaign launched on Sunday that left streets in the capital Khartoum largely deserted.
+At least four people were killed on Sunday as Sudanese security forces moved to quell the civil disobedience campaign that left streets in Khartoum largely deserted.

 Public transport was barely functioning and most commercial banks, private companies and markets were shut, though some state banks and public utility offices were open.